deennoo/ESP8266-ws2812b/README.md

 - get a config web page for : wifi / pixel number / data pin / turnoff esp led
 - add Milight compatibility (act as a bridge and a bulb)

-Actually work on a wemos mini d1, and 15 pixels led strip

-This creat a html server who can change led strip color

-to acces  : http://ip shown on ide serial monitor

 Base on works of :